 To adjust the KidFit’s headrest, squeeze the orange handle on the back of the top of the seat, then raise or lower the back to fit the child.
 When the back is raised, the extra ‘flap’ of padding attached to the rear of the seat portion covers the exposed back portion of the seat.
 This flap folds in underneath the seat pad when the back is not being used.

-Chicco advises a minimum of 4 years, 30 lbs, and 38″, and the maturity to sit correctly in order to properly use the KidFit.
+Chicco advises a minimum of 4 years, 30 pounds, and 38″, and the maturity to sit correctly in order to properly use the KidFit.
 As always at CSFTL, we advise children remain in a 5 point harness until they are mature enough to sit correctly 100% of the time.
 Children do not generally show this maturity before 5-6 years at the earliest.

 Place the child in the seat and raise the headrest until the orange shoulder belt guide comes from at or above the child’s shoulders.
 Thread the seat belt through the shoulder belt guide.
 The shoulder belt guide is flush with the headrest to avoid accidental slipping out.
 Flex the belt guide out and downward to slip the belt in.